Impact of LHC probes of SUSY and recent measurement of $(g-2)_{\mu}$ on $\mathbb{Z}_3$-NMSSM: Summary

 The discrepancy between $a_\mu^{\rm Exp}$ and $a_\mu^{\rm SM}$ were recently corroborated by the E989 experiment at FNAL.
 It hints the existence of new physics, and supersymmetry as the most compelling one has attracted a lot of attention.
 However, most of the studies focused on the MSSM in explaining the anomaly and few works were carried out in the $\mathbb{Z}_3$-NMSSM.
 This fact motivates us to explore the implications of the anomaly to this extended theory.

-One remarkable improvement of this study over the previous ones, in particular Refs. \cite{Chakraborti:2020vjp} and \cite{Baum:2021qzx}, is that the constraints from the LHC probes of SUSY are surveyed comprehensively to limit the parameter space of $\mathbb{Z}_3$-NMSSM.
+As had long been expected, the $\mathbb{Z}_3$-NMSSM could explain the anomaly in its broad parameter space, and this, in turn, placed special demands on the theory.
+For example, the LSP and NLSP should be lighter than about $620~{\rm GeV}$ and $650~{\rm GeV}$, respectively, since heavier mass spectra will suppress $a_\mu^{\rm SUSY}$ so that the theory fails to account for the anomaly at $2\sigma$ level.
+One remarkable improvement of this study over the previous ones, in particular Refs. \cite{Chakraborti:2020vjp} and \cite{Baum:2021qzx}, is that the constraints from the LHC probes of SUSY are surveyed comprehensively to limit the parameter space of the $\mathbb{Z}_3$-NMSSM.
 As a result, lower bounds on sparticle mass spectra are obtained, i.e., $|M_1| \gtrsim 275~{\rm GeV}$, $M_2 \gtrsim 300~{\rm GeV}$, $\mu \gtrsim 460~{\rm GeV}$, $m_{\tilde{\mu}_L} \gtrsim 310~{\rm GeV}$, and $m_{\tilde{\mu}_R} \gtrsim 350~{\rm GeV}$.
 The basic reasons for the results are as follows: if $\tilde{\chi}_1^0$ is lighter, more missing momentum will be emitted in the sparticle production processes at the LHC, which can improve the sensitivities of the experimental analyses; while if the sparticles other than $\tilde{\chi}_1^0$ are lighter, they will be more copiously produced at the LHC to increase the events containing multiple leptons.
 These bounds are far beyond the reach of the LEP experiments in searching for SUSY, and have not been noticed before.
-They have significant impact on DM physics, e.g., the popular $Z$- and Higgs-funnel regions have been excluded, and the Bino-dominated neutralino DM has to co-annihilate with the Wino-dominated electroweakinos (in most cases) and/or Smuons (in few cases) to obtain the correct density.
+They have significant impacts on DM physics, e.g., the popular $Z$- and Higgs-funnel regions have been excluded if the theory is required to explain the $(g-2)_\mu$ anomaly, and the Bino-dominated neutralino DM has to co-annihilate with the Wino-dominated electroweakinos (in most cases) and/or Smuons (in few cases) to obtain the correct density.
 Furthermore, it is inferred that these conclusions should apply to the MSSM since the underlying physics for the bounds are the same.
-This research provides useful information for future SUSY search at colliders.
+This research provides useful information for future SUSY searches at colliders.